nakhli/MonkeyOrm/README.md

 Console.WriteLine("Max {0} - Min {1}", stats.Max, stats.Min);
 ```

-## Read'em All
+# Read'em All
 ```csharp
 var users = connection.ReadAll("Select * From Users Where Age > @age", new { age = 30 });
 ```

 Bulk fetches the whole result set in memory as a list.

-## Update
+# Update

 ```csharp
 connection.Update("Users", new { CanBuyAlchohol = true }, "Age >= @age", new { age = 21 });
 ```

-## Save or Update
+# Save or Update
-aka Upsert.
-Attempts to save the data.
-If a record with the same key is already present, it is updated.
+Aka Upsert.
+Attempts to save the provided data first.
+If a duplicate violation happens, an update is peformed.
 ```csharp
 connection.SaveOrUpdate("Users", new User { Name = "Anne", Age = 32 });
 ```